Reservoir Safety Reform Programme

 - You can also subscribe to follow the project and to be added to our mailing list for important updates.

-We’ve collated some important information (on the right-hand side) to help you take part in the upcoming consultation when it goes live and to support your understanding of the proposed reform changes.
+- Important Consultation Information - to help you take part in the upcoming consultation when it goes live and to support your understanding of the proposed reservoir safety reform changes.

-We've also provided some useful information to help you explore key information on reservoir safety and reform.
-These resources will help you stay informed about reservoir safety, including current legislation and reform initiatives.
+- Useful Information - to help you stay informed on key information on reservoir safety and reform, current legislation and reform initiatives.